gomez7373/motionminds/README.md

 Ensure MongoDB is running locally or replace the connection string with a cloud-based MongoDB URI in the config.js file.

-Contributors
+# Contributors

-Sheila Gomez: Lead front-end developer using HTML, CSS, and JavaScript.
+Sheila Gomez: Lead front-end developer using HTML, CSS, JavaScript and react.
 Responsible for creating user interfaces and documentation.

 Luis Soto: AR developer using Blender and Unity (C#).
 Developed the landing page using HTML/CSS.

-Jeremy: Back-end developer using Node.js, Express.js, and MongoDB.
+Jeremy: Back-end developer using Node.js, Express.js, MongoDB and react.
 Collaborated on front-end integration and development.

-License
+# License

 This project is licensed under the Apache License 2.0.